alanmitchell/bmon/docs/source/calculated-fields.rst

         stn: pws:KAKANCHO124
         stn2: pws:MD0691

-For how to form station codes, see the `Weather Underground API documentation <http://www.wunderground.com/weather/api/d/docs?d=data/index>`_ for the ``query`` pararmeter.
+For information on how to form station codes, see the `Weather Underground API documentation <http://www.wunderground.com/weather/api/d/docs?d=data/index>`_ for the ``query`` parameter.
 In this example, two personal weather stations are being used with station IDs of ``KAKANCH0124`` and ``MD0691``.